-- Parents/guardians should be notified that they will need to make an appointment prior to the start of school to bring the medication in so that delivery times may be staggered. - Parents/guardians will bring in the medication with an appropriate pharmacy label or with a licensed health care provider order to the school nurse. - For over-the-counter medication, a copy of the prescription or licensed health care provider order is required. - The school nurse will collaborate with the licensed health care provider and parents/guardians to ensure that any nebulizer medication delivery must be converted to an inhaler, preferably with a spacer, to avoid Aerosolized Transmissible Diseases of COVID-19.
+- Parents/Guardians should be notified that they will need to make an appointment prior to the start of school to bring the medication in so that delivery times may be staggered. - Parents/Guardians will bring in the medication with an appropriate pharmacy label or with a licensed health care provider order to the school nurse. - For over-the-counter medication, a copy of the prescription or licensed health care provider order is required. - The school nurse will collaborate with the licensed health care provider and parents/guardians to ensure that any nebulizer medication delivery should be converted to an inhaler, preferably with a spacer, to avoid Aerosolized Transmissible Diseases of COVID-19.
+Students unable to cooperate with the use of a metered dose inhaler, follow directions required, or who have a poor inhaler response may still need nebulizer treatments.